top of page

 1994 - "Dare to Care" International Pathfinder Camporee was held at Mission, Colorado, August 2-6, led by Ron Whitehead.

-- South American Division held its 2nd Camporee, January 10-16, at Ponta Grissam Oaranam, Brazil, Jose maria de Silva directed.
+- South American Division held its 2nd Camporee, January 10-16, at Ponta Grissam Oaranam, Brazil, Jose Maria de Silva directed.

 - Trans-European Division.
 Held its 6th Division Camporee in Sweden, directed.